-(3) If permission to develop land is refused, or granted subject to conditions, whether by the local planning authority or by the Secretary of State and the owner of the land claims that the land has become incapable of reasonably beneficial use in its existing state and cannot be rendered capable of reasonably beneficial use by the carrying out of any development which has been existing state and cannot be rendered capable of reasonably beneficial use by the carrying out of any development which has been or would be permitted, he may serve on the Common Council, or on the Council of the county borough, London borough or county district in which the land is situated, as the case may be, a purchase notice requiring that council to purchase his interest in the land in accordance with the provisions of Part IX of the Town and Country Planning Act 1971.
+(3) If permission to develop land is refused, or granted subject to conditions, whether by the local planning authority or by the Secretary of State and the owner of the land claims that the land has become incapable of reasonably beneficial use in its by the Secretary of State and the owner of the land claims that the land has become incapable of reasonably beneficial use in its existing state and cannot be rendered capable of reasonably beneficial use by the carrying out of any development which has been or would be permitted, he may serve on the Common Council, or on the Council of the county borough, London borough or county district in which the land is situated, as the case may be, a purchase notice requiring that council to purchase his interest in the land in accordance with the provisions of Part IX of the Town and Country Planning Act 1971.

-(4) In certain circumstances, a claim may be made against the local planning authority for compensation, where permission is refused or granted subject to conditions by the Secretary of State on appeal or on a reference of the application to him.
-The circumstances in which such compensation is payable are set out in section 169 of the Town and Country Planning Act 1971.
+(4) In certain circumstances, a claim may be made against the local planning authority for compensation, where permission is refused or granted, subject to conditions by the Secretary of State on appeal or on a reference of the application to him.
+The circumstances in which such compensation is payable are set out in section 169 of the Town and Country Planning Act 1971. him.
+The Act 1971

-SCHEDULE OF CONDITIONS NUMBERED 1-29 ATTACHED TO THE PLANNING PERMISSION ISSUED UNDER APPLICATION NUMBER 4/0973-92 FOR THE DISPOSAL OF ADDITIONAL SURPLUS MATERIAL FROM CONSTRUCTION OF KINGS LANGLEY BYPASS AT LAND TO WEST OF KINGS LANGLEY BYPASS, EAST OF GREAT WOOD AND PHASELS WOOD, KINGS LANGLEY, HERITFORDSHIRE
+SCHEDULE OF CONDITIONS NUMBERED 1-34 ATTACHED TO THE PLANNING PERMISSION ISSUED UNDER APPLICATION NUMBER 4/1083-92 FOR THE DISPOSAL OF SURPLUS MATERIAL FROM CONSTRUCTION OF A41 BERKHAMSTED BYPASS AT PENDLEY FARM, WIGGINION, HERTFORDSHIRE.

-Disposal of surplus material hereby permitted shall cease on or before 30 June 1993 and the site shall be completely restored by 30 September 1993 or such longer period as the Local Planning Authority may approve in writing.
+Disposal of surplus material hereby permitted shall cease on or before 30 June 1993 and the site shall be completely restored by 31 December 1993 or such longer period as the Local Planning Authority may approve in writing.